-Primary law enforcement agency serving the tribe: tribal law enforcement agency
+Primary law enforcement agency serving the tribe: tribal law

-• Federal coordination with tribal law enforcement.
+Federal coordination with tribal law enforcement.
 According to tribal officials, federal law enforcement agencies' coordination with the tribe related to missing or murdered Indian women cases has generally been positive.
 Specifically, federal law enforcement has provided valuable assistance in homicide investigations, taking a lead role on some investigations at a time when the tribal police had a limited number of detectives, and also providing other investigative support services, such as forensics.
-The Missing and Murdered Unit-established by the Bureau of Indian Affairs (BIA) as part of the
+The Missing and Murdered Unitestablished by the Bureau of Indian Affairs (BIA) as part of the Operation Lady Justice efforts-is establishing an office to reopen and investigate area unresolved cases of missing or murdered Indian women, which the tribe sees as a positive development.6 In addition to working with federal law enforcement partners, the tribal police department has established memorandums of understanding with the county and surrounding cities.
+With respect to prosecutions, the tribal prosecutor's office meets regularly with their counterpart U.S.

-In addition, the Violence Against Women Reauthorization Act of 2013 recognized and affirmed tribes' inherent power to exercise criminal jurisdiction over non-Indians for certain domestic and dating violence crimes.
+5In addition, the Violence Against Women Reauthorization Act of 2013 recognized and affirmed tribes' inherent power to exercise criminal jurisdiction over non-Indians for certain domestic and dating violence crimes.
 See Pub.
 L. No. 113-4, tit.
 IX, § 904, 127 Stat.
 54, 120-123 (2013) (codified at 25 U.S.C. § 1304(b)(1)).
 In order to exercise this special domestic violence criminal jurisdiction, Indian tribes must provide defendants with certain rights and protections.
 25 U.S.C. § 1304(d).